top of page

 Chances are, you already know that cost-sharing photography saves you money.
 Cost-sharing works by charging a discounted licensing fee for each additional party, then splitting the total cost of the photoshoot between all parties.
 The savings potential is huge, and it reduces the inconvenience for your client who only has to prepare for one photoshoot.

-Parties who might want to cost-share include the building owner, interior designers, landscape architects, contractors, consultants, engineers, product manufacturers, and more.
-Not all photographers handle cost-sharing the same way, so make sure to get the details upfront.
+Various parties, including building owners, interior designers, landscape architects, contractors, consultants, engineers, and product manufacturers, may be interested in cost-sharing.
+Not all photographers handle cost-sharing the same way, so be sure to discuss the details upfront.

 Overhead view of a modern 2 story deck with infinity pool